GlobalLives/globallives/wp-content/plugins/oa-social-login/readme.txt

 You should not have to change your templates.
 The Social Login seamlessly integrates into your blog by using predefined hooks.

-= Does Social Login can be embedded through a shortcode? =
+= Can Social Login be embedded through a shortcode? =

 The Social Login shortcode `[oa_social_login]` can be used in any page or post within your blog.
-The shortcode will automatically be replaced by the icons of the chosen social network providers.
+The shortcode will automatically be replaced by the icons of the social networks that you have enabled in the Social Login settings in your WordPress administration area.

 = I have a custom template and the plugin is not displayed correctly =